 - Minoxidil : A topical solution sold as Rogaine and many other brands, this over-the-counter drug can help slow down hair loss.

-- Platelet-rich plasma therapy: Doctors may treat damaged hair follicles with blood plasma.
+- Platelet-rich plasma therapy: Doctors may treat damaged hair follicles by injecting the individual’s own plasma into the areas of hair loss.

 - Low-level laser light therapy: This form of treatment uses a laser cap to stimulate hair growth and slow damage to hair follicles.